Shibu Soren: Political career

-He lost his first Lok Sabha election in 1977.
-He was first elected to the Lok Sabha in 1980 from Dumka.
+He entered to electoral politics as an Independent candidate to the Bihar assembly elections in 1977 but lost to Janata Party candidate.
+Then, he was first elected to the Lok Sabha in 1980 from Dumka.
 An arrest warrant was issued against him.
 He was subsequently elected to the Lok Sabha in 1989, 1991 and 1996 as well.

 In 2002, he was elected to the Rajya Sabha.
 He won the Dumka Lok Sabha seat in a by-election the same year and resigned his Rajya Sabha seat.
 He was re-elected in 2004.

 He became the Union Coal Minister in the Manmohan Singh government, but was asked to resign following an arrest warrant in his name in the thirty-year-old Chirudih case.
 He was one of the main accused amongst 69, with allegations to kill 10 people (including 9 Muslims) on 23 January 1975, in a clash between tribals and Muslims.
 After the warrant was issued, he initially went underground.
 He resigned on 24 July 2004.
 He was able to secure bail after spending over a month in judicial custody; released on bail on 8 September, he was re-inducted into the Union Cabinet and given back the coal ministry on 27 November 2004, as part of a deal for a Congress-JMM alliance before assembly elections in Jharkhand in February/March 2005.

+Chief Minister of Jharkhand (2005–2010)

 On 2 March 2005, after much political bargaining and quid pro quo he was invited to form the government in Jharkhand by the Governor of Jharkhand.
 He resigned as Chief Minister nine days later, on 11 March, following his failure to obtain a vote of confidence in the assembly.

-In 2019 Lok Sabha Elections he lost to Sunil Soren of BJP from Dumka constituency.
+In the 2019 Lok Sabha elections, he lost to Sunil Soren of the BJP from Dumka constituency.